estefaniaarias0597/estefaniaarias0597/README.md

 Data Analyst | Data Scientist
 -----------------------------

-I've being learning to code for more than 5 years and I'm passionate to transform data into information and create predictive models.
-I'm launching in the Generative AI wave to create things that were previously thought impossible.
+I’m Estefania Arias, a passionate woman for the data world with more than 4 years of experience in this field.
+I’m Industrial Engineer with a master in Big Data, Data Science, and Artifitial Intelligence, I’ve being learning to code for more than 5 years and I'm passionate to transform data into information and create predictive models.
+I'm launching in the Generative AI wave to create things that were previously thought impossible

 * ✉️  You can contact me at [estefaniaarias0597@gmail.com](mailto:estefaniaarias0597@gmail.com)
 * 🧠  I'm learning Machine Learning, Deep Learning, Generative AI